agb32/cosmadoc/docs/source/essentials.md

 upon successful completion the user will be awarded a certificate of competency.

-The first round of Driving Tests occured September and December 2013 and Postdoctoral Research Assistants and final year PhD students were required to take the Driving Test at this time.
+The first round of Driving Tests occurred September and December 2013 and Postdoctoral Research Assistants and final year PhD students were required to take the Driving Test at this time.
 The Essentials Level Test replaces this, and is taken by Postdoctoral Research Assistants